-Rated Indicator equals one if the issuer has a rating, zero otherwise LCD Traded on secondary market Indicator equals one if the issue has a break price LCD Time-to-break Days elapsed between break date and loan launch date LCD Break price Price at which loan breaks into trading on the secondary loan market LCD Break below 99 Indicator equals one if the break price is less than 99 cents on the dollar, zero otherwise LCD Initial # LP Funds Number of loan participation funds that report holding shares of a loan within one month of the break date.
+Break below 99 Indicator equals one if the break price is less than 99 cents on the dollar, zero otherwise LCD Initial # LP Funds Number of loan participation funds that report holding shares of a loan within one month of the break date.
 Set to zero if no loan participation funds report holding shares.
-Average % principal traded Average monthly percentage of the loan's principal traded by loan participation mutual funds.

-% months with trade Percentage of months in which at least one loan participation mutual fund reports a change in the number of loan shares it holds CRSP Mutual Funds database Bid-ask spread Average over a given period of the difference between the secondary market ask quote and bid quote for a loan divided by the ask quote and multiplied by 100 Thomson Reuters/LSTA Mark-to-Market pricing service Number of quotes Average over a given period of the number of brokers providing quotes for a loan in the secondary market Thomson Reuters/LSTA Mark-to-Market pricing service Sponsored Indicator equals one if the loan is sponsored by a private equity firm.
+CRSP Mutual Funds database Average % principal traded Average monthly percentage of the loan's principal traded by loan participation mutual funds.
+CRSP Mutual Funds database % months with trade Percentage of months in which at least one loan participation mutual fund reports a change in the number of loan shares it holds CRSP Mutual Funds database Bid-ask spread Average over a given period of the difference between the secondary market ask quote and bid quote for a loan divided by the ask quote and multiplied by 100 Thomson Reuters/LSTA Mark-to-Market pricing service Number of quotes Average over a given period of the number of brokers providing quotes for a loan in the secondary market Thomson Reuters/LSTA Mark-to-Market pricing service Sponsored Indicator equals one if the loan is sponsored by a private equity firm.
 Includes initial LBO loans and refinancings.
 LCD LBO Indicator equals one if the purpose of the loan is to finance a leveraged buyout.
 LBO loans are a subset of sponsored loans.
 LCD Bond refinancing Indicator equals one if the purpose of the loan is to refinance a bond.
 LCD Revolver Indicator equals one if the loan contains a revolving line of credit.
 LCD Term loan A Indicator equals one if the loan contains a term loan A. LCD Second lien facility Indicator equals one if the loan contains a second lien facility LCD Asset based loan Indicator equals one if the loan is flagged as an asset based loan by LCD.
 LCD Middle market Indicator equals one if LCD identifies the loan as a middle market loan.
-LCD states that loans are considered part of the middle market if the issuer has less than \$50 million in EBITDA.
-LCD Firm characteristics Unregistered firm No asset data available for the fiscal year prior to debt issuance in either Compustat or Capital IQ.
+LCD states that loans LCD are considered part of the middle market if the issuer has less than \$50 million in EBITDA.
+Firm characteristics Unregistered firm No asset data available for the fiscal year prior to debt issuance in either Compustat or Capital IQ.
 In the case of bond issuance, asset data also cannot be available three years prior to the last fiscal year since availability of such data is likely to be caused by the registration of the bonds themselves.
-Compustat, Capital IQ

-Deregistering firm Asset data is available for the fiscal year prior to debt issuance, but ceases to be available within three years after debt issuance.
+Compustat, Capital IQ Deregistering firm Asset data is available for the fiscal year prior to debt issuance, but ceases to be available within three years after debt issuance.
 Compustat, Capital IQ Firm age Year of debt issuance minus year the firm was founded.
 In the case of new legal entities created as a result of a spin-off, asset sale, or merger, the year the predecessor was founded is used.
 Capital IQ, Google searches Assets Total book assets in \$ millions expressed in 2014 US dollars.
 Compustat, Capital IQ, Bureau of Labor Statistics Leverage Long-term debt plus debt in current liabilities divided by total assets.
 Compustat, Capital IQ Current ratio Current assets divided by current liabilities.
 Compustat, Capital IQ Tangibility Net property, plant and equipment divided by total assets.
 Compustat, Capital IQ